 This is not a “which service has better picks” comparison.
 Motley Fool Epic and Morningstar Investor solve different problems.

-Motley Fool Epic says: “We’ve spent 23 years finding market-beating stocks.
-Here are 5 new ones every month.
+Motley Fool Epic says: “We’ve spent 24 years finding market-beating stocks.
+Here are 5 new ones every month across four sleeves.
 Follow our framework and hold.”
 The value is in the curated output — specific tickers, specific theses, specific allocation guidance.

 Morningstar Investor says: “Here are the tools and analysis that professionals use.
 Apply them to whatever stocks interest you.”
 The value is in the capability you build — the ability to independently assess any stock in the market.

 For most investors, the pick-based approach is more immediately useful.
-You subscribe, you get actionable recommendations, and you have 23+ years of data showing the approach works.
+You subscribe, you get actionable recommendations, and you have decades of scorecard data showing the approach works on the growth sleeves.
 The path from subscription to action is short and clear.

 The tools-based approach requires more from you.
 You need to generate your own stock ideas, learn to use screeners effectively, interpret Fair Value estimates correctly, and build your own conviction to hold.
 The payoff is independence — you are no longer dependent on any single service for your investment decisions.